Xinyu12345687/Seating-Arrangement/README.md

-My codes for the MSc Dissertation
+Codes for the MSc Dissertation (Seating Arrangement)